CO2 Emissions from thermal and motor fuels

 Energy-related CO2 emissions based on CO2 statistics are calculated by adding up the individual emissions from fossil motor and thermal fuels.
 These are calculated as follows: emission = annual activity * emission factor.
 The annual activity rate captures the magnitude of an activity, which in this case is the annual consumption of a thermal fuel (e.g. heating oil, natural gas) or a motor fuel (e.g. diesel oil, gasoline, kerosene, aviation gasoline).
 In this calculation, an adjustment for degree days and solar radiation is made for the thermal fuel emissions in order to account for the influence of fluctuations in weather conditions.
-Source: Global energy statistics (Swiss Federal Office of Energy).
+Source: Overall energy statistics (Swiss Federal Office of Energy).

 The full time series is recalculated in the event of changes to the methodology, improvements to the available source data or retrospective corrections of error.